eliranwong/OpenGNT/README.md

 # Sources:

-The text of OpenGNT is largely developed from a scholarly database, "TANTT - Tyndale Amalgamated NT Tagged texts".
+The base text of OpenGNT project, OGNT in short, is largely developed from a scholarly database, "TANTT - Tyndale Amalgamated NT Tagged texts".
 <br><br>
 Read in folder "<a href='https://github.com/eliranwong/OpenGNT/tree/master/From_TANTT_to_OpenGNT'>From_TANTT_to_OpenGNT</a>" for an introduction of TANTT and additional content, introduced by OpenGNT.